The Guide to Outbound Sales in 2021

 The lead response representative is kind of on the fringe of outbound sales, but worth mentioning nonetheless.
 The lead response rep is responsible for following up with inbound prospects who have demonstrated a passive interest in a company with noncommittal actions like filling out a form, reading a blog post, or attending a webinar.

-These lead response representatives are not quite “outbound” reps, because their prospects have typically demonstrated at least mild interest in the company and would technically be considered inbound leads.
+These lead response representatives are not quite “outbound” reps because their prospects have typically demonstrated at least mild interest in the company and would technically be considered inbound leads.

 The breakdown and specialization of outbound sales roles can help define the process and make it more efficient and intentional.

-Outbound Sales for B2B vs. Outbound Sales for B2C
+B2B vs. B2C Outbound Sales

 The outbound sales approach will look different for every company.
 This will depend on product offerings, target market, and business goals.